xAnDrOm3dAx/rock-paper-scissors-v2/README.md

 I am still very much struggling with breaking down the problem, writing pseudocode and understanding Javascript concepts and when to use them. #workinprogress

 Onwards and upwards.

+## Discord Feedback

+Great job 😄
+In getPlayerChoice if you return in the loop you probably don't need to set playerInput to true.
+And in game when incrementing the scores you can just check on Player or Computer given how you send the result.

+But these are very minor and this RPS is really good 😁